AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-nt-elaboration_issues-07:

-   7. Rule removed.

-..
    7. In the case of a dispatching call, the subprogram_body mentioned in the above rules is that (if any) of the statically denoted callee.

 .. _tu-nt-elaboration_issues-08:

-   8. Rule removed.

-..
    8. The first freezing point of a tagged type shall occur within the early call region of each of its overriding primitive operations.

    [This rule is needed to prevent a dispatching call before the body